snnz/HunspellSharp/README.md

 ### Warning handling

 By default, HunspellSharp sends warning messages to `System.Diagnostics.Debug`.
-To change this, create a class implementing `IHunspellWarningHandler` interface and pass the reference to an instance of it to the static method `SetWarningHandler`:
+To change this, create a class implementing the `IHunspellWarningHandler` interface and pass the reference to its instance to the static `SetWarningHandler` method:

 ```csharp
 class CustomWarningHandler : IHunspellWarningHandler